SiddyHub/DaprAzureAdIdentity/README.md

      - Step 2: Code Configurations

-       For Frontend, the code changes remain the same , as explained in Part 1.
+       For Frontend, the code changes remain the same , as explained in Part 1, Step 2.

        For Event Catalog API, following code changes to be made: